Medicine admissions 2024

 Applications should be made for either the standard five-year A100 MBChB course or the Graduate Entry four-year A101 MBChB Medicine course.
 Applicants who wish to be considered for both A100 and A101 will need to apply to both courses.

-For entry in 2022, we received over 2,200 applications for a total of 306 places.
-Unfortunately, due to the volume of applications we receive we are unable to consider any late applications.
-The UCAS application deadline is 15 October 2022.
+For entry in 2023, we received over 2,200 applications for a total of 306 places.
+Unfortunately, due to the volume of applications we receive, we are unable to consider any late applications.
+The UCAS application deadline is 16 October 2023.

-I specifically chose the course at Sheffield as it is one of the few Medical Schools that offers full body dissection; it’s hard to forget how many lobes the left lung has when you’ve held one in your hands!
-I also loved that Sheffield prioritises early patient contact.
-As early as my second week I was talking to patients in a local GP surgery.
+I loved that Sheffield prioritises early patient contact.
+As early as my second week, I was talking to patients in a local GP surgery.
 Early in the course I was taught and was able to practice effective communication skills with patients which I believe has set me up for life.
 Originally from Dorset, one of the first things I noticed when moving up North was how friendly the people who live here really are.
 Sheffield is a very student-friendly and welcoming city.
 I was also drawn to Sheffield by the big indie music scene: with likes of the Arctic Monkeys and Pulp coming from the city it’s hard to avoid.
 There are many music venues from The Leadmill to our very own Student’s Union who put on some great gigs.
 As Sheffield is one of the greenest cities in the UK and there’s always an opportunity to go walking in the Peak District or have a picnic in one of our many parks.

 MedSoc Admissions Liaison Officer, 3rd Year A100 MBChB Student